Sorafutures.com

 Calculation Method

 The trading risk rate can be calculated using several methods, but one of the most common approaches is the Value at Risk (VaR) model.
 VaR estimates the maximum potential loss over a specified time horizon at a given confidence level.
-For example, a 95% VaR of 10,000 means that there is a 95over the specified period.
+For example, a 95% VaR of 10,000 means that there is a 9510,000 over the specified period.

 The formula for VaR is: